OWDM/News-AI/README.md

 ## Overview

-This is a complete migration of the original Streamlit/Python NewsAI application to Next.js with TypeScript and LangChain.js.
-The application:

 - Extracts article content from URLs or direct text input
 - Uses RAG (Retrieval-Augmented Generation) to extract key information
 - Generates structured 4-sentence summaries using GPT-4o-mini